-29. Related parties
+Related parties

 Parties are considered to be related if one party has the ability to control the other party or exercise influence over the other party in making financial and operational decisions, or one other party controls both.
-The ultimate controlling party is the parent company Guaranty Trust Bank Plc, a bank licensed in the Federal Republic of Nigeria.
+The ultimate controlling party is the parent company Guaranty Trust Bank Plc, a Bank licensed in the Federal Republic of Nigeria.
+The stated amount is due to the parent Bank, Guaranty Trust Bank Plc.